Using the Power of Other People's Help

 Do you feel stressed and overloaded?
-Or that your career seems stalled?
-If so, then you may need to brush up your delegation skills!
+Or like your career is stalled?
+If so, then you may need to brush up on your delegation skills!

 If you work on your own, there's only a limited amount that you can do, however hard you work.
-You can only work so many hours in a day.
-There are only so many tasks you can complete in these hours.
-There are only so many people you can help by doing these tasks.
+Afterall, you can only work so many hours in a day, and there are only so many people you can help.
 And, because the number of people you can help is limited, your success is limited.

-This can lead to a real sense of pressure and work overload: You can't do everything that everyone wants, and this can leave you stressed, unhappy, and feeling that you're letting people down.
+However, the better you at your job, the more people will expect from you.
+This can lead to undue pressue and work overload: you can't do everything that everyone wants.
+And this can leave you feeling stressed, unhappy, and as if you're letting people down.